 IATF 16949:2016 – Shifting into High Gear

-SimpleQuE representatives were recently invited to attend the Eagle Certification Group auditor training, which included the latest information on anticipated changes to IATF 16949:2016, and they are significant!
-In May, Eagle participated in 4 days of meetings in Italy with all the stakeholders to provide feedback on the final draft TS standard to be released Q4 of this year.
+SimpleQuE representatives were invited to attend the EAGLE Certification Group auditor training in June 2016, which included the latest information on anticipated changes to IATF 16949:2016, and they are significant!
+Feedback provided by stakeholders from a meeting held in Italy in Spring 2016 was incorporated into the final draft TS standard to be released in Q4 of 2016.
 Get ready because the changes will greatly impact automotive suppliers and the industry!